How to Build a Free Study Plan for Any Finance Exam (2026)

 Open the FreeFellow study planner to pick your exam, set your date, and start.
 The baseline plan is free with no credit card.
 The fully adaptive plan with mock scheduling and calendar export is part of the optional Fellow tier.

-For the broader credential-selection question, see the Finance Credentials Map.
-For per-exam manual study schedules, see the exam-specific guides linked above.
+Still deciding which credential to take?
+See the Finance Credentials Map.
+For per-exam manual schedules, see the exam-specific guides linked above.